alabou/bcp-006-01/docs/NMOS With H.264.md

 - [ ] TODO: Adapt for H.265 changing the references to specifications and SDP attributes.

 The active parameter set of an H.264 stream is made of the active sequence and picture parameter sets.
-The parameter sets of an H.264 stream are are transmitted by a Sender to a number of Receivers either out-of-band through an SDP transport file or in-band through the coded stream.
+The parameter sets of an H.264 stream are transmitted by a Sender to a number of Receivers either out-of-band through an SDP transport file or in-band through the coded stream.
 The active parameter set of an H.264 coded stream MUST reference valid out-of-band or in-band parameter sets, the stream is invalid otherwise.

 The `sprop-parameter-sets` parameter of an SDP transport file MAY contain a collection of out-of-band parameter sets.
 Those parameter sets provide initial parameter sets for the H.264 stream before the decoding starts.